-Foxborough Regional Charter School believes that regular and punctual attendance is essential for success in academic experiences.
-Learning needs to be valued as an ongoing process that requires the daily interaction of students with their peers and educators.
-Student absences affect this learning process.
-While a student may have the opportunity make up missing work, a student rarely can duplicate the learning experiences lost by that day’s absence.

-Absence from a class for any reason is academically detrimental to students.
-Since education is a cooperative effort and students gain from their interactive discussion with one another, their absences also hinder the class.
+Foxborough Regional Charter School upholds the belief that learning is an ongoing process enriched through student’s daily interactions with classmates, student support staff and teachers.
+Regular and punctual attendance is essential to our students social, emotional, behavioral, and academic success.
+While students may have the opportunity to make up missed work, students cannot account for missed learning experiences.
+Moreover, the Massachusetts Department of Elementary and Secondary Education (DESE) defines “chronic absenteeism as a student missing at least 10% of days enrolled (e.g., 18 days absent if enrolled 180 days) regardless of whether the absences are considered excused, unexcused and/or for disciplinary reasons.
+Being chronically absent can have a significant impact on a student’s ability to read at grade level, perform academically, and graduate on time.”

-Foxborough Regional Charter School firmly believes that the development of desired habits of punctuality and satisfactory attendance is a shared responsibility of the school, the parents, and most importantly, the students.
-In order to achieve our shared goals, the school has developed the following procedures:

-Students are expected to attend school regularly, on time, ready to learn, with appropriate instructional materials, and completed assignments.
+Foxborough Regional Charter School firmly believes that the\ habits of being punctual and present can be developed by all students with the support of school staff, parents/legal guardians, community partners and most importantly, the commitment of our students.
+It is the expectation of Foxborough Regional Charter School that students and families commit to students attending school regularly, on time, ready to learn and with the appropriate instructional materials and completed assignments.

 Parents or legal guardians shall be responsible for ensuring that each child of compulsory age for school attendance as defined by policy and law shall attend school regularly.

 Parents or legal guardians of each student shall, annually, at the beginning of the school year, be notified of a telephone number (or website) where parents must notify the school of the absence and reason.
-Such notification shall be made prior to the official starting time of the homeroom period.
+Such notification shall be made prior to the official starting time of homeroom period.

 Parents or legal guardians shall be required to furnish the school with a telephone number where they can be reached during the school day.
 If the student is absent and the school has not been notified by the established time, the school shall call the number(s).